chinamike65/hugo-tuolesi/content/book1/book1en.md

 When you practice the Three Body Method, you will know that you are different and can truly be liberated from the cycle of birth and death.

-**The fifth class is the consummation class.**
+**The fifth class is the completion class.**

-The consummation class should recite the Mahavira mantra 10 million times or the Dakini Buddha's mantra 10 million times or the Hayagriva mantra 10 million times.
+The completion class should recite the Mahavira mantra 10 million times or the Dakini Buddha's mantra 10 million times or the Hayagriva mantra 10 million times.

 If the deity of Mahavira is chosen, the mantra of Mahavira should be recited ten million times; if the deity of Dakini Buddha is chosen, the mantra of Dakini should be recited ten million times; should Hayagriva be chosen.
 The deity of Hayagriva, the mantra of Hayagriva should be recited ten million times.

 In terms of learning, when it comes to the completion stage, you must learn the Tantric completion stage and the method of Xi Zenghuai Punishment.

-In terms of practice, when it comes to the completion stage, there is no need to recite the rituals, just recite the mantra, and then it is really time to cultivate the clear point of the Qi meridian.
+In terms of practice, when it comes to the completion stage, there is no need to recite the rituals, just recite the mantra, and then it is really time to cultivate the clear points of the Qi meridians.

 By cultivating the qi meridian, the qi meridians in the whole body will be opened, and the qi will enter the central meridian, which is really different.

 Then, cultivate the kundalini fire, cultivate the non-dual nature of emptiness and great happiness, and finally cultivate the five perfections.

-The generation stage and the consummation stage are the two most essential stages of the supreme yoga in the four tantras.
+The generation stage and the completion stage are the two most essential stages of the supreme yoga in the four tantras.

 To become a Buddha, you must practice these two stages.

 Our stage is an ordinary layman's stage of becoming a Buddha.

 According to this sequence of practice, if the karmic conditions are sufficient, some people may become Buddhas in one lifetime, some people will be liberated from the cycle of birth and death in their lifetime, and some people will be reborn in the Pure Land by cultivating dakini.
-Rebirth in pure land.
+Rebirth in a pure land.

 For example, among the masters of the lineage of the Dakini Buddha, there are seven teachers and students of Nasa Zhipupa who led them to be reborn in the Pure Land of Dakinis.